yutotnh/mbed-os/connectivity/docs/network_stats.md

 Any change on network state is reflected by the driver that calls the event handler that application can register.
 Refer to [Network Status](https://os.mbed.com/docs/v5.10/apis/network-status.html) from Mbed OS handbook.
 Problem is that this registering happens on driver side, and the high layer `NetworkInterface` API only provides a dummy implementation.
 If event based information is required API change is forced to either application side, or driver side.

 **Conclusion:** Network status is already provided by `NetworkInterface::get_connection_status()`.
 Event would cause API change, so will not be done for 5.11.
 But there are requests to change the API, so we can do it in 5.12.
-IP addresses are already provided by `NetworkInteface` API, so will not be touched by stats API.
+IP addresses are already provided by `NetworkInterface` API, so will not be touched by stats API.

 ### Socket